openplans/openblock-old/docs/main/scraper_tutorial.rst

 The general approach will be the same regardless of language:

-* Fetch data from the source you're interested in source
+* Fetch data from the source you're interested
 * Parse the data
 * For each news item you parsed: